 And yes, it can look awesome on your hair too!
 In fact, I like to use a sailor bow with elastic hair ties for mine and my teen daughters’ hair.

-This sailor bow sewing project comes in four sizes, mini, small, medium, and large.
+This sailor bow sewing project comes in three sizes, small, medium, and large.
 So come on, make a few of them for all the girly girls in your life!

 Click on the picture below to get the matching ruffle top pattern: